ic-labs/django-icekit/docs/customising/concepts.rst

 Rich content models
 -------------------

-ICEkit's rich content models allow a human editor to add and arrange many **Content Items** in any order into one or more **Content Placeholder** slots.
+GLAMkit's rich content models allow a human editor to add and arrange many **Content Items** in any order into one or more **Content Placeholder** slots.
 This is accomplished using the `django-fluent-contents <https://github.com/edoburu/django-fluent-contents>`__